Trump renews attacks on protesting NFL players, says 'be cool'

 “Numerous players, from different teams, wanted to show their ‘outrage’ at something that most of them are unable to define.
 They make a fortune doing what they love.....Be happy, be cool!” he tweeted early on Friday.

-For the past few seasons, some NFL players have sought to call attention to police brutality towards African-Americans and minorities and racial oppression by taking a knee during the anthem before games.
+For the past few seasons, some NFL players have sought to call attention to police brutality toward African-Americans and minorities and racial oppression by taking a knee during the anthem before games.
 Trump and others have blasted the gesture as a sign of disrespect to the U.S. flag and the military, launching a political fight.

 Trump has also condemned African-American players in other sports, spurring critics to say his comments are racially charged and intended to stoke his base ahead of the Nov.
 6 midterm congressional elections.